 Copyright Infringement in Singapore: Suing the Infringer and More

-What are My Rights as a Copyright Owner?
+What are Your Rights as a Copyright Owner?

-The Copyright Act (CA) establishes that the copyright owner of a work has the exclusive right to:
+The Copyright Act (CA) establishes that the copyright owner of an artistic work has the exclusive right to:

-- Publish the work if the work is unpublished;
+- Publish the work (if it is unpublished); and

 - Perform the work in public;